G. E. S. de Silva

-Commodore G. E. S. de Silva, PSV, FCMA, CFA, FCMI, was a Sri Lankan Volunteer Naval officer, accountant and athlete.
+G. E. S. de Silva was a Sri Lankan Volunteer Naval officer, accountant and athlete.
 He was the former Commanding Officer, VNF.

 Educated at the prestigious Royal College Colombo, where he captained the college boxing team.
 An accountant by profession he joined the Sri Lanka Volunteer Naval Force as a reservist, eventually becoming its commanding officer.

 De Silva is a Fellow of the Chartered Management Institute and a Chartered Financial Analyst.
 Reaching the rank of Commodore as one of the youngest to hold that rank and was later promoted to the post of Director Naval Administration, which he held until his retirement.

 Commodore de Silva has been awarded the service medals Prashansaniya Seva Vibhushanaya and Sri Lanka Armed Services Long Service Medal.